hypirion/clj-xchart/docs/tutorial.md

 ```

 instead of having a vector of keys and a vector of vals.
 But this won't work if
-we want to use the "verbose" form.
+we want to use the canonical form.

 To keep things easy to use, there is a convenience wrapper named
 `category-chart` (without the `*`).
 It will detect content on the shape